-- the SEC declaring effective Cyclerion's registration statement on Form 10 of which this information statement forms a part, and no stop order relating to the registration statement shall be in effect and no proceedings for such purpose shall be pending before or threatened by the SEC, and the distribution of the information statement (or the Notice of Internet Availability of the Information Statement) to all holders of record of shares of Ironwood common stock as of the close of business on the record date. - the shares of Cyclerion common stock to be distributed shall have been accepted for listing by Nasdaq, subject to official notice of distribution; - the receipt and continuing validity of either (i) a private letter ruling from the Internal Revenue Service, or the IRS, and an opinion from KPMG LLP, both satisfactory to Ironwood's board of directors, together confirming that the distribution, together with certain related transactions, generally is tax-free for U.S. federal income tax purposes under Sections 355 and 368(a)(1)(D) of the Internal Revenue Code of 1986, as amended, or the Code, or (ii) an opinion of KPMG LLP, satisfactory to Ironwood's board of directors, confirming that the distribution, together with certain related transactions, generally is tax-free for U.S. federal income tax purposes under Sections 355 and 368(a)(1)(D) of the Code; - all permits, registrations and consents required under the securities or blue sky laws of states or other political subdivisions of the United States or of other foreign jurisdictions in connection with the distribution shall have been received; - no order, injunction, or decree issued by any court of competent jurisdiction or other legal restraint or prohibition preventing the consummation of the distribution or any of the related transactions shall be pending, threatened, issued or in effect;
+- the SEC declaring effective Cyclerion's registration statement on Form 10 of which this information statement forms a part, and no stop order relating to the registration statement shall be in effect and no proceedings for such purpose shall be pending before or threatened by the SEC, and the distribution of the information statement (or the Notice of Internet Availability of the Information Statement) to all holders of record of shares of Ironwood common stock as of the close of business on the record date; - the shares of Cyclerion common stock to be distributed shall have been accepted for listing by Nasdaq, subject to official notice of distribution; - the receipt and continuing validity of either (i) a private letter ruling from the Internal Revenue Service, or the IRS, and an opinion from KPMG LLP, both satisfactory to Ironwood's board of directors, together confirming that the distribution, together with certain related transactions, generally is tax-free for U.S. federal income tax purposes under Sections 355 and 368(a)(1)(D) of the Internal Revenue Code of 1986, as amended, or the "Code," or (ii) an opinion of KPMG LLP, satisfactory to Ironwood's board of directors, confirming that the distribution, together with certain related transactions, generally is tax-free for U.S. federal income tax purposes board of directors, confirming that the distribution, together with certain related transactions, generally is tax-free for U.S. federal income tax purposes under Sections 355 and 368(a)(1)(D) of the Code; - the receipt and continuing validity of an opinion from an independent appraisal firm to Ironwood's board of directors, that is in form and substance acceptable to Ironwood in its sole and absolute discretion, confirming the solvency of Cyclerion after the distribution and, as to the compliance by Ironwood in declaring to pay the distribution, with surplus requirements under Delaware corporate law; - all permits, registrations and consents required under the securities or blue sky laws of states or other political subdivisions of the United States or of other foreign jurisdictions in connection with the distribution shall have been received; - no order, injunction, or decree issued by any court of competent jurisdiction or other legal restraint or prohibition preventing the consummation of the distribution or any of the related transactions shall be pending, threatened, issued or in effect;